-You generally can fill out lines 37, 38, and 39 using the amounts from the Qualified Dividends and Capital Gain Tax Worksheet or the Schedule D Tax Worksheet, whichever applies, and Schedule D (Form 1040), if you completed Schedule D. But do not use those amounts if either of the following applies.
+You generally can fill out lines 37, 38, and 39 using the amounts from the Qualified Dividends and Capital Gain Tax Worksheet or the Schedule D Tax Worksheet, whichever applies, and Schedule D (Form 1040), if you completed Schedule D. But do not use those amounts if any of the following statements apply.

-1. Any gain or loss on Schedule D is different for the AMT (for example, because of a different basis for the AMT due to depreciation adjustments, an incentive stock option adjustment, or a different AMT capital loss carryover from 2003).
-2. You did not complete either the Qualified Dividends and Capital Gain Tax Worksheet or the Schedule D Tax Worksheet because Form 1040, line 42, is zero.
+1. Any gain or loss on Schedule D is different for the AMT (for example, because of a different basis for the AMT due to depreciation adjustments, an incentive stock option adjustment, or a different AMT capital loss carryover from 2005).

+2. You did not complete either the Qualified Dividends and Capital Gain Tax Worksheet or the Schedule D Tax Worksheet because Form 1040, line 43 (or Form 1040NR, line 40), is zero.